 Concern 4: You or your research partners currently don’t have the capacity to conduct or analyze research

 It’s not just the availability of respondents that’s worrying market researchers, but also the ability of their own and their partners’ ability to cope.
-US respondents ranked this concern at #4, while UK respondents ranked it at #6.
+US respondents ranked this concern at #4, while Australian respondents ranked it at #4 (tied with don’t want to be insensitive and stakeholders reluctant to proceed), and UK respondents ranked it at #6.